awsdocs/aws-powershell-user-guide/doc_source/pstools-getting-set-up-windows.rst

 Configure a PowerShell Console to Use the |TWPlong|
 ===================================================

-The installer creates a :guilabel:`Start Menu` group called :guilabel:`Amazon Web Services`, which contains a shortcut called :guilabel:`Windows PowerShell for AWS`.
+The MSI installer creates a :guilabel:`Start Menu` group called :guilabel:`Amazon Web Services`, which contains a shortcut called :guilabel:`Windows PowerShell for AWS`.
 In PowerShell 2.0, this shortcut automatically imports the AWSPowerShell module and runs the :code:`Initialize-AWSDefaultConfiguration` cmdlet for you.
-Because PowerShell 3.0 and newer automatically load the AWSPowerShell module whenever you run an AWS cmdlet, in PowerShell 3.0 and newer, the shortcut created by the AWS Tools for PowerShell installer runs only the :code:`Initialize-AWSDefaultConfiguration` cmdlet.
+Because the custom console automatically loads the AWSPowerShell module for you, the shortcut created by the AWS Tools for PowerShell installer runs only the :code:`Initialize-AWSDefaultConfiguration` cmdlet.
 For more information about :code:`Initialize-AWSDefaultConfiguration`, see :ref:`specifying-your-aws-credentials`.
 In older (before 3.3.96.0) releases of the |TWP|, this cmdlet was named :code:`Initialize-AWSDefaults`.

 The installer creates another shortcut titled :guilabel:`AWS Tools for Windows`, which opens a visual display of AWS resources for Windows developers.

-If you run PowerShell 3.0 or newer, or if you only use the custom-console shortcut that is installed by the installer, there is no need to configure a PowerShell window to use the |TWPlong|.
+If you run PowerShell 3.0 or newer, and if you only use the custom-console shortcut that is installed by the installer, there is no need to import the |TWPlong|.
 But if you run PowerShell 2.0 with a specially-configured PowerShell console, and you want to add support for the AWS Tools for PowerShell, you must load the AWS module manually by running :code:`Import-Module` as described in the following sections.

 .. _pstools-installing-integration: